JulianWack/SU2xSU2/README.md

 This python package offers efficient simulation and data analysis routines for the $SU(2) \times SU(2)$ Principal Chiral model.
 The key feature offered is the integration of Fourier Acceleration into the Hybrid Monte Carlo algorithm which leads to a significant reduction in the degree of critical slowing down.

-Currently the simulation is only supported for a two dimensional cubic lattice.
+The simulation is supported for cubic lattices with even side length in arbitary dimensions.

 ## Installation
 To install ``SU2xSU2`` using ``pip`` run: